Work up a sweat in small spaces with this compact exercise equipment | CNN Underscored

 The DB Method The Basics ($289.94; thedbmethod.com)

 This wildly popular machine beloved by celebrities like the Kardashians perfects the squat to properly target your glute muscles.
 Hold on to the handles and dip to maintain great form throughout the movement.
-It’s easy to collapse, store it in a closet or up against the wall, and there’s also an app to access a range of workouts.
+It’s easy to collapse, store in a closet or place up against the wall, and there’s also an app to access a range of workouts.
 Upgrade from the basic machine to the deluxe package, which includes The DB Method machine, the dreammat, dreambands and other added extras.
 Your stronger buns will thank you!

-Escape Fitness Multi Purpose All-in-1 Challenging Deck ($168.99; amazon.ca)
+Escape Fitness Multipurpose All-in-1 Challenging Deck ($168.99; amazon.ca)

-This multitasker has 16 different configurations and can be used as a step for aerobic workouts, a plyometric box, as well as a weight bench.
+This multitasker has 16 different configurations and can be used as a step for aerobic workouts, a plyometric box and a weight bench.
 The legs can be stowed independently, transforming it into a step with either a decline or an incline.
 It also has a storage compartment to keep your resistance bands or weights organized.

 The Lit Strength Machine ($2,215; litmethod.com)

 The Lit Strength Machine looks like a traditional rowing machine, but it’s so much more.
-Not only does it give you a great rowing workout for your core, back, arms, and shoulders, it’s also a resistance machine and a reformer for a full-body workout.
+Not only does it give you a great rowing workout for your core, back, arms and shoulders, it’s also a resistance machine and a reformer for a full-body workout.
 Simply attach the power bands to target your muscles in a low-impact workout that gets results.
 To save space, the machine can be stored upright when not in use.

 Under-desk equipment